From greenhouse to rustic garden shed! – part 4

 This is the reveal post, however you can catch the entire build from the links below this post or at:

 So let’s take the tour!

 This little shed has seen many facelifts since the day I moved in.

 The first transformation involved an old machine crate flower box that was found at an equipment place.

 With loads of rusty junk garden art added for good measure too of course!

 This funky round thing in the soil is a broken wheel base off a wheelbarrow you’ll see down below.
 It adorns just the right amount of rust to make it a little interesting.

 The license plate is off my previous truck.
 An antique one would be cool, however this one has meaning to me.
-That little license plate holds ALOT of memories.

 This old rusty jack and shovel are the perfect companions to the red geraniums.